 At Pitcarmick I happened on a fairly flat grassy plateau so I decided to pitch early to get out of the rain.
 Once I was under cover, I made some hot food and a drink while peering out into the dreich landscape.

 I believe this land may be part of a shooting and fishing estate, although there were no signs, so apologies if I shouldn’t have been there.
-It was an unplanned camp and there was a complete lack of alternative places.
-As usual, I left no trace.
+It was an unplanned camp in an area with a complete lack of alternative places.

 The following morning I packed up and continued to hike down the verdant country lanes into Kirkmichael.
 Even if some people don’t thrive so well in the regular Scottish rains, the wild plants do really well and looked magnificently abundant.
 At the village shop I lingered over a hot breakfast and tea before heading for a dry room overlooking the Ardle.
 I would like to return to this trail when it has had the chance to recover, so I can focus on the fine scenery rather than being constantly watchful of where I am putting my feet.